 Channel center frequency = Channel starting frequency + 5 x nch (MHz) (1)

-where nch = 1,…, 61 and Channel starting frequency = 21 MHz.Discussion:
+where nch = 1,…, 61 and Channel starting frequency = 21 MHz.

+Half of the IF spectrum shall be used in the implementations with LC channels mapped to RF channels in the 5 GHz band.
+The other half of the IF spectrum may be reserved for future baseband implementations (e.g., 6GHz band).
+As shown in Fig. 1, in the TX chain, the LC IF signal is transmitted by TX OFE on the LC channel which maps to the RF channel used before going through the down-conversion.
+When LC IF signal is up-converted to the RF signal in the RX chain, the channel used by RF signal shall map to the LC channel which the RX OFE receives the transmission on.

+Discussion:

 This comment together with the following two comments offer the mapping between the LC channels and the channelization in the existing standards.
 The mapping of LC channel to channelization existing standard shall be unique and dedicated, i.e., only mapping to one frequency band.
 For instance, if the LC STA operates in the LC HT mode, only map the LC channels to HT PHY in the 2.4 GHz (or 5 GHz) band.
 These three paragraphs shall be considered altogether to make a decision on channel mapping rules.